aaronluch/aaronluch/README.md

 ## Overview

-- **Software Development**: Projects featuring object-oriented programming and algorithm implementation.
+- **Software Development**: Projects featuring object-oriented programming and algorithm implementation using C++ and Java.
-- **Web Development**: Experience in creating responsive and interactive websites using HTML, CSS, JavaScript, and modern frameworks like React.
+- **Web Development**: Experience in creating responsive and interactive websites using HTML, CSS, and JavaScript
 - **User Experience Design**: Works showing my approach to intuitive design and user interaction.

 Feel free to explore the repositories and reach out if you have any questions or are interested in communicating.